daleysoftware/linkedin-crawler/README.md

 * `npm`
 * `meteor-npm`

-After installation of these packages, you can execute `make -j 2` to run the application and `make clean` to delete all database files for fresh runs.
+After installation of these packages, you can execute `./run.sh` to run the application and `./clean.sh` to delete all database files for fresh runs.

 Interface
 ---